-This document describes the features and functionality of RAV AntiVirus for Unices and MacOS X Mail Servers as of the version specified here.
-Additional valuable documentation is also separately available - see the Related Documentation section below.

-To make sure you will be efficiently using RAV AntiVirus for Mail Servers from the very beginning, we strongly recommend you to read carefully this User Guide, even if you have been using a previous version of this product.
+This document describes the features and functionality of RAV AntiVirus for Unices and MacOS X Mail Servers as of the version and date specified here.
+Additional valuable documentation is also separately available.
+To make sure you will be efficiently using RAV AntiVirus for Mail Servers from the very beginning, we strongly recommend you to read carefully this User Guide and the related documentation, even if you have been using a previous version of this product.